 - two years after the case ends for class 2 misdemeanors.

-- If the charge gets dismissed, defendants may petition for a seal right away.8
+- If the charge gets dismissed, you may immediately petition for a seal.4

 Learn how to seal Colorado criminal records.